erbeeen/medtalk-web-app/README.md

 # MedTalk Web App
+A web application for maintaining a medicine catalog and patient medication scheduling with medicine analytics.

+## Setup
-## Welcome!
-Before you run, make sure to install dependencies using
+Welcome!
+Before you run, make sure to install dependencies using `npm i`
-`npm i`

 ## Set up your .env file which will need the following fields: